bouncyblock/screen-sumerizer/README.md

 ## What if you could have the AI stream checker that DougDoug used in one of his [recent popular clips?](https://www.youtube.com/shorts/EYF_fvP8o8M)?
 ![hackatime badge](https://hackatime-badge.hackclub.com/U09GRHV7Y80/screen-sumerizer)

+(this reademe does not contain valid instructions for this version of the bot. these are only valid for the main branch.)

 Well, APPARENTLY YOU ALREADY COULD because halfway through this project I realized that his [github account](https://github.com/DougDougGithub/Babagaboosh/tree/main) is public.
 BUT I FINISHED MY VERSION ANYWAYS.

 This app basically works by looking at one of your monitors (or a virtual monitor using [this repo](https://github.com/VirtualDrivers/Virtual-Display-Driver), which is what I recommend if you don't what summaries of your own screen), sending it to gemini-2.5-flash, sending that output to gTTS (google TTS, aka the Google Translate TTS), then playing it using pygame.